 Faculty & Staff Giving Campaign

-The Faculty and Staff Giving Campaign at Colorado College is an initiative focused on encouraging the people who know the college most intimately to invest in it.
-Colorado College faculty and staff have exceeded 50 percent campus wide participation with over 55 percent of the campus community participating in the Faculty and Staff Giving Campaign!
-Staff are represented at 55 percent, faculty at 66 percent, and faculty emeriti at 45 percent.
+The Faculty and Staff Giving Campaign at Colorado College was an initiative focused on encouraging the people who know the college most intimately to invest in it.

-Our goal is to increase the number of faculty, faculty emeriti, and staff who invest in the college, its students, and programs.
-There is no dollar goal for this effort; instead, we aim to achieve 75 percent faculty and staff participation by Winter Celebration in December 2017.
-When we reach this high level of participation, it will show students, parents, and alumni that we care enough about this place to invest in its future — and that they should too.
+Our goal was to increase the number of faculty, faculty emeriti, and staff who invest in the college, its students, and programs.
+There was no dollar goal for this effort; instead, we aimed to achieve 75 percent faculty and staff participation.
+When we reached 71 percent participation, it showed students, parents, and alumni that we cared enough about this place to invest in its future — and that they should too.

-Investing in the college this way also supports CC’s capital campaign, “Building on Originality – The Campaign for Colorado College.”
+Investing in the college this way also supported CC’s capital campaign, “Building on Originality – The Campaign for Colorado College.”
 Campaign goals are to: